eightsmile/cfa/cfa level III/AssetAllocation/AssetAllocation.md

 incorporate real-world constraints, can restrict percentage of asset class.

 - Non-negative constraint, percentage constraint, upper limits
-- **However**, if constraint is made, the problem is no longer optimisation of the original. 不再是原来的 Optimisation, 而是 optimisation with constraints.
+- **However**, if constraint is made, the problem is **no longer optimisation** of the original. 不再是原来的 Optimisation, 而是 optimisation with constraints.

 ##### Resample

-resampling uses **MCS** to estimate a large number of potential capital market assumptions, simulated frontiers are saved and averaged to get the **resampled frontier**.
+Resampling uses **MCS** to estimate a large number of potential capital market assumptions, simulated frontiers are saved and averaged to get the **resampled frontier**.

-- As multi paths are simulated, the resampled frontier would be smoothed not in-continuous.
+- As **multi paths** are simulated, the resampled frontier would be smoothed not in-continuous.
 - **However**, there might be
     1. **concave bump** where expected return decreases as expected risk increases
     2. Risky asset allocations are **over-diversified**. (as there are simulations)